um-perez-alvaro/Matrix-Algebra-for-Data-Analysis/README.md

-# Matrix Tools for Data Science
+# Matrix Algebra for Data Analysis and Visualization

 This is the GitHub repository of the book *Matrix Algebra for Data Analysis and Visualization*